-Hello my dear blog readers!
+Hello, my dear blog readers!
 Another post, barely 24 hours after my last post.
 Hopefully, this is a trend that will continue in the near future.
 Lol!
 It is Thursday today, and if you guys are like me, I am sure you are all looking forward to the weekend.

 But tbh, my readers in Nigeria, the US and Canada are only just returning from a long weekend off work, so you guys should not be worn out just yet, right?
 Wrong!
 Lol!
 Even the day after returning from a holiday, I was always looking forward to the next weekend.

-Since we arrived in Ottawa, we have been steadily ticking off a few “housekeeping” matters from our TO DO list.
+Since we arrived in Ottawa, we have been steadily ticking off a few “housekeeping” matters on our TODO list.
 The kind folks at Settlement.org put together a very useful guide on key tasks to accomplish in your first couple of weeks in Ontario which we have been keeping a lazy eye on.
 Sometimes, I’ll be honest, I look at the list and feel like we have not done much, but then I think deeper and realise that we are definitely not at ground zero.

 So I am putting this post together to talk about our progress, key findings and tips we have received along the way.
 I am sure that when I am done with this post, I will also further realise the significant progress that we have made thus far.